Sex and chemotherapy for women

 This page tells you about how chemotherapy can affect women's sexuality.
 There is information about

 Always use reliable contraception during your treatment.
 It is not advisable to become pregnant, as the treatment drugs could harm the baby.
-Women who have or have had breast cancer are usually advised not to take the pill because the cancer may be affected by female hormones.
+Women who have or have had breast cancer are usually advised not to take the pill because the cancer may be affected by the hormones it contains.

 Using condoms protects your partner from the possible risk that chemicals from the chemotherapy drugs could be in your vaginal fluids.
-It has been suggested that chemotherapy can get into vaginal fluids, but as the doctors don’t know for sure, they advise using barrier contraception (condom) during a course of chemotherapy treatment and for a week or so afterwards.
+It has been suggested that chemotherapy can get into vaginal fluids, but as the doctors don’t know for sure, they advise using a condom during a course of chemotherapy treatment and for a week or so afterwards.

 Chemotherapy does not usually have a permanent effect on your sex life.
 But sometimes chemotherapy can cause an early menopause.
 Symptoms from your menopause may affect your sex life for a while.